rust-lang/rust/doc/tutorial/control.md

 This will introduce two new variables, `a` and `b`, bound to the content of the tuple.

-You may only use irrevocable patterns in let bindings, though.
+You may only use irrevocable patterns—patterns that can never fail to match—in let bindings, though.
 Things like literals, which only match a specific value, are not allowed.

 ## Loops